March 12, 2026 (3mo ago)

 Context propagation is the mechanism that ties these spans together.
 When Service A calls Service B, it passes a trace ID in the HTTP headers (usually traceparent).
 Service B picks it up, creates a child span, and passes it along.
 Every span shares the same trace ID, so your visualization tool can reconstruct the full request path.

-Here's the minimum architecture you'd need for a self-hosted tracing pipeline:
+Setting up OpenTelemetry from scratch means assembling multiple independent tools.
+Here's the minimum architecture for a self-hosted tracing pipeline:

 You add the OpenTelemetry SDK to your app.
 For Node.js, that's 4-6 packages.
 For Java, it's an agent JAR.
 For Go, it's a handful of modules plus manual span creation.
 This is the easy part.